 Along with being a full-time preschool teacher and mom of two, Courtney coaches for the MASCO Youth Field Hockey Program in the Fall.

 Emma is a graduate of Franklin Pierce University (2020), where she majored in Biology with a Chemistry minor.
 Emma is a former Division II player where she was a key player for the Ravens.
 She was also a member of the Academic Squad all four years.
 Prior to her collegiate career she attended Triton Regional High School, where in her senior season led the Cape Anne League in goals/total points, was a member of the All-Conference Team and also was chosen for the Best of 60 Senior game.
 Following her collegiate career, she went on to coach for Seacoast Field Hockey, the same club she played for during her recruiting process.
-Emma is returning to Seacoast for her third season.
+Emma is returning to Seacoast for her fourth season.